 Tony Ryan has been working in the Zaatari refugee camp in Jordan since he and Helen Storey from the London College of Fashion were invited to visit by the UNHCR in 2016.
 Tony and Helen have worked together for over a decade on projects that link chemistry, fashion and sustainability.

 Tony is now part of an international team of varied experts, from engineers to social scientists, who regularly visit the camp.
 Together they co-create sustainable solutions to problems of agriculture, transport, sanitation and well-being at the camp.

-Read Tony's blog about Zaatari here
+Read Tony's blog about Zaatari in the Conversation.

 The limitations at the refugee camp mean Tony’s team have to work creatively: producing sustainable solutions that would never have been thought of in a lab.